rfabbri/vxd/vpe-gitflow.md

     # git merge -X subtree=vxl/ vxl/master  # if the above goes crazy
     # git merge -s subtree --squash vxl/master # this will not join, untraceable
     # git commit -m "FROM VXL: update"
-    git checkout vxl_master  # just to make it point to the right place git merge vxl/master
+    git checkout vxl-master  # just to make it point to the right place git merge vxl/master
     git checkout master
-    git push origin vxl_master
+    git push origin vxl-master

 ## Pulling in changes from VXD